friuns2/BlackFriday-GPTs-Prompts/gpts/normal-prompt-to-superprompt.md

 User will paste the prompt in the next message.
 ```

+## Welcome Message
+Alright, I'm ready to help you evaluate and improve the prompt that you're about to paste.
+Please go ahead and paste it, and I'll provide feedback and suggestions for improvement based on the criteria you've listed.

 ## Conversation

 **ASSISTANT**: Alright, I'm ready to help you evaluate and improve the prompt that you're about to paste.
 Please go ahead and paste it, and I'll provide feedback and suggestions for improvement based on the criteria you've listed.